asdvalenzuela/moodmap/README.md

 #####model.py
 All database queries made by the flask app.

+#####receiveTweets.py
+Establishes connection to Twitter Stream API.
+Incoming tweets are analyzed for sentiment, stored in MongoDB, and pushed to the frontend.

 #####analyzeTweets.py
+Preprocesses and tokenizes incoming tweets from the Twitter Stream API.

+#####buildClassifier.py
-Core of the natural language processing and sentiment analysis.
-Used to build the Naïve Bayes classifier.
+Built the Naïve Bayes classifier.

 #####SKanalyzeTweets.py
-Another version of analyzeTweets.py using Scikit-learn instead of NLTK.
+Another version of buildClassifier.py using Scikit-learn instead of NLTK.

-#####streamTweets.py
+#####NBclassifier.pickle
-Establishes connection to Twitter Stream API.
+Saved classifier used to score incoming tweets from the Twitter Stream API for sentiment.

 ### References